paullouisageneau/libjuice/README.md

 ## Compatibility

-The library aims at implementing a fully compatible ICE agent ([RFC8445](https://tools.ietf.org/html/rfc8445), and [RFC5389](https://tools.ietf.org/html/rfc5389) for STUN) with an interface based on SDP ([RFC4566](https://tools.ietf.org/html/rfc4566)).
+The library aims at implementing a simplified but fully compatible ICE agent ([RFC8445](https://tools.ietf.org/html/rfc8445), and [RFC5389](https://tools.ietf.org/html/rfc5389) for STUN) with an interface based on SDP ([RFC4566](https://tools.ietf.org/html/rfc4566)).
 It supports both IPv4 and IPv6.

 The limitations compared to a fully-featured ICE agent are:
 - Only UDP is supported as transport protocol.
 Other protocols are ignored.
 - Only one component is supported.
 This is sufficient for WebRTC Data Channels or multiplexed RTP/RTCP ([RFC5731](https://tools.ietf.org/html/rfc5761)).
 - Only the default gateway is used when gathering candidates.
-This should behave identically as the full implementation on most client systems and allows to greatly reduce complexity.
+This should behave identically to the full implementation on most client systems and allows to greatly reduce complexity.

 ## Dependencies